 Better sex starts with a clear intention to communicate and work together.
 Discussing what would be more exciting about your sex life – with or without the help of a sex therapist – can help you focus on what YOU need to do to change it.

 Successful communication also builds a strong level of trust between you and your partner.
 Talk openly about your sexual desires, past experiences, what you want your intimacy to look like, and any potential roadblocks in the way.

 It may seem awkward or even like you might hurt their feelings, but remember that they’re trying to please you how you want them to, and you need to be open about what you want for your partner to have a fair chance at that.

 Solo exploration can help you discover what gets you going, but building a more fulfilling sexual relationship is a collaborative effort.
 Setting clear intentions is a great place to start, but you also need regular check-ins with your partner to see how they’re feeling.

 It isn’t just about having the best sex possible; it’s also about strengthening your relationship.

 As you open up, you or your partner may feel more comfortable sharing other things, like hidden fantasies or kinks (like role play or BDSM).
-Scheduling regular “let’s take about sex, baby” conversations can give you the time and non-judgemental space to discuss these things without having to find the right time to bring them up on your own.
+Scheduling regular “let’s talk about sex, baby” conversations can give you the time and non-judgmental space to discuss these things without having to find the right time to bring them up on your own.